timothylwarren/bds311-sp21/lecture_notes/lec_wk05.md

 [Permutation visual explanation](https://www.jwilber.me/permutationtest/)

 - Summary Procedure
-    1. Choose a test statistic (typically the difference in means between two categories)
+    1. Choose a test statistic (often the difference in means between two grooupd)
-    2. Shuffle the labels of the original sample and computer simulated test statistic
+    2. Shuffle the labels of the original sample and compute the test statistic.
-    3. Repeat the shuffling (permutation) many times.
+    3. Repeat the shuffling (permutation) many times, recording test statistics.
-    4. Compare distributions of shuffled test statistics with observed value.
+    4. Compare distributions of test statistics from permuted experiments with observed value.